 The rest of the items on my to-do-lists are irrelevant because the outcome for the first three tasks might affect the order or the importance of the other action steps.
 So why focus on them now?

-Every morning when I walk in the subway, I wonder why people around me are so busy and rushing.
-Some Singaporeans go for holiday at least once a year to escape from their busy life here.
-But to me, holiday should be an adventure.
+Every morning when I walk down the subway, I wonder why people around me are so busy and rushing.
+Some Singaporeans go for holidays at least once a year to escape from their busy life here.
+But to me, a holiday should be an adventure.
 It should be fun.
 It shouldn’t be a means to escape.

-I think the question we have to ask ourselves is not how we can handle being busy.
+I think the question we have to ask ourselves is not how we can handle busyness.
 The important question to ask yourself is why do we want to be so busy in the first place.

 If you think that success requires you to be busy, perhaps you should redefine your definition of success.
 If you find yourself too busy all the time for no good reasons, perhaps you haven’t chosen the most important thing in your life to pursue.